 The region's natural and cultural history come together in one serene setting at this 120-acre park.
-Bring a picnic to enjoy under the shelter, bring binoculars to watch for birds that flock to the park’s wetlands, bring a basket to pick apples from the pioneer orchard.
+Bring a picnic, binoculars to watch for birds that flock to the park’s wetlands and a basket to pick apples from the pioneer orchard.
 Learn about Sauvie Island and the families who shaped it, and relax in the shade of an authentically restored 1850s farmhouse.

 See and do